madecole/E05b-Physics/README.md

 *main3.py* implements the worst, most-naive version of collision physics using the built-in sprite collision detection.
 Assuming all the animal heads have the same mass, adjust lines 53–60 to make the collisions more realistic.

+This excercise implements physics based programming to create a more "realistic" response when encountering collisions and gravity.
+In main.py1 the program illustrates gravity on the balls drawn in the window.
+In main.py2 the balls are programmed to float around and bounce off the walls if they come into contact with them while being acted upon by gravity.
+In main.py3 the code attempts to create more realistic collisions among the sprites.